Have you seen the sun lately

 "Come on mother, we must not disappoint father he is waiting for us in the light room".
 The light room resembled her favorite picture.
 Her father had done his best to make the light room look like the park on the picture.
 Many people had told him that his trees looked real and he had made the park bench identical to the one in the picture.
 He had even put up a lamp post to illuminate the bench.

-Everyone had to start cutting back on their use of their lights.
-There was a curfew for lights, everyone had to use their light during the time that the commander said they could.
+Everyone had to start cutting back on the use of their lights.
+There was a curfew for lights.
 With the restrictions on usage of lights, many people were becoming angry and hopeless.

 Mark had told her that if the sun did not come out they would never be able to live on the top of earth.
 Only the sun could make the earth livable.
 He said that they had maybe 2 years of gasoline left and the candle making department was also running out of the material to make candles.